wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.

+= Featuring Sass (Simply Awesome Stylesheets)  =

+* All the front end style display is created via [Sass](http://sass-lang.com/) for faster loader and render.
+* Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* This plugins backend admin panels are created in Sass.

 = Mobile Responsive App style admin interface =

-* Tested 100% compatible with WordPress v 3.9.1 admin interface.
+* Tested 100% compatible with WordPress v 4.0 admin interface.
 * Backward compatibility to WordPress v 3.7.0
-* App style admin inteface.
+* Sass app style admin inteface.
 * Admin interface is optimized for mobiles and tablets.

 = a3rev Plugins Lite & Pro Version Admin Interface =